 - An Other Kind of Home: Gender-Sexual Abjection, Subjectivity, and the Uncanny in Literature and Film.
 Frankfurt am Main: Peter Lang, 2015.
 181 pp. (R)

 - Reviewed in: Seminar: A Journal of Germanic Studies 53.4 (2017): 409-411.

 - Gender and Sexuality in East German Film: Intimacy and Alienation.
 Co-Ed. with Faye Stewart.
-Rochester, NY: Camden House, forthcoming in 2018.
+Rochester, NY: Camden House, 2018.
 (R)

 - Classical Music in the German Democratic Republic: Production and Reception.
 Co-Ed. with Larson Powell.
 Rochester, NY: Camden House, 2015.
 (R)

 - Reviewed in Journal of European Studies 46.2 (2016): 198-200; Women in German Newsletter 127 (Summer 2016): 23-24; Music and Letters 97.2 (2016): 364-366; American Record Guide 79.2 (2016): 237; Monatshefte 109.2 (2017): 332-334; German Studies Review 40.3 (2017): 688-690.